CristianColdea/RL-HEV-Agent/README.md

 * Code gear shift reward system.
 * Code the data gathering part of the RL agent.
 * Assemble all the reward shaping systems.
+* Code the neural network in order to model the DQ part.
 * Train the agent and collect output.
-* Code the neural network in order to model the DQ part.
+* Collect vehicle parameters for testing.
 * Code the WLTP cycle in order to get the road test parameters for a certain vehicle.
+* Test the vehicle according to WLTP cycle, only Internal Combustion Engine powertrain.
-* Test the vehicle
+* Test the vehicle according to WLTP cycle, HE powertrain.
+* Results and analysis.

 ## Status
 Project is: __in progress_.